-The Suzuki GT750 was an oddball machine when it first came on to the scene in 1971.
+The Suzuki GT750 was an oddball machine when it first made an entrance way back in 1971.

 Suzuki GT750 History